Arizona’s Sixteenth Annual Transition Conference

 Dr. Charlotte Alverson

-Dr. Charlotte Alverson is currently a research associate for the National Post-School Outcomes (NPSO) and Secondary Special Education and Transition (SSET) research unit at the University of Oregon.
-She completed her PhD from the University of Oregon in special education.
-She has provided product development and technical assistance activities to the NPSO for the last six years and brings a wealth of practical experience as a former special education teacher and administrator.
+Dr. Charlotte Alverson is a former research associate for the National Post-School Outcomes (NPSO) Center, and is currently a research associate assigned to the National Technical Assistance Center on Transition (NTACT), as well as the Secondary Special Education and Transition (SSET) Program’s research unit.
+She completed her PhD at the University of Oregon in special education in 2008.
+She has developed products and provided technical assistance activities for the NPSO and brings a wealth of practical experience as a former special education teacher and administrator.
 Her research and technical assistance interests include post-school outcomes, secondary special education programming for students with moderate and severe disabilities, and program evaluation.

 Dr. Amy Gaumer Erickson

-Dr. Scott Solberg is associate dean for research at Boston University’s School of Education and professor in the Department of Counseling and Human Development.
-His research focuses on the design of learning systems that optimize youth development.
-For the past six years, he has been principal investigator on a federally sponsored national study of individualized learning plans (ILPs) through a cooperative agreement grant awarded to the National Collaborative on Workforce and Disability for Youth (NCWD/Youth) from the US Department of Labor’s Office of Disability Employment Policy.
-Internationally and nationally respected for his work with supporting the career and social emotional learning development of youth, Dr. Solberg is author of Success Highways, a resiliency curriculum for middle and high school youth.
-Online resources include webinars that showcase the research base underlying ILPs, an ILP how-to guide for schools (http://www.ncwd-youth.info/ilp/how-to-guide), and related resources from the National Collaborative for Workforce and Disability for Youth (http://www.ncwd-youth.info/).
+Dr. V. Scott Solberg is associate dean for research at Boston University’s School of Education and professor in the Department of Counseling and Human Development.
+His research focuses on designing learning systems that optimize youth development.
+For the past eight years, he has been principal investigator on a federally sponsored national study of individualized learning plans (ILPs) through a cooperative agreement grant awarded to the National Collaborative for Workforce and Disability for Youth (NCWD/Youth) from the US Department of Labor’s Office of Disability Employment Policy.
+Internationally and nationally respected for his work with supporting the career and social emotional learning development of youth, Dr. Solberg is also author of Success Highways, a resiliency curriculum for middle and high school youth.

 Dr. Jane Soukup